REGIONS OF ITALY:

 Ok, this list ends here.
-Don't absolutely learn it by heart, I don't want to feel guilty for causing such a pain to your brains.
-Apart from joking, you'd be mad if you decided to learn it now.
-I typed it just for curiosity and to show you the names of the most important cities in the world.
-Clearly nobody (or few) of you will use Città del Guatemala or Orano in a daily conversation with an Italian (the majority of my fellow Italians don't even know their existence).
-If you keep practising and reading these names slowly will get fixed in your brain, trust me.
-This is how I did to learn English.
-Also, the majority of them only have a letter or two changing, or sometimes it's the literal translation of English counterpart.
-So, take it easy.
+Don't absolutely learn it by heart, you'd forget these hundred and more (didn't count tbh) after a week.
+Memorize the Italian ones, the biggest European cities and a bunch of names from your area.
+I typed it just to satisfy your curiosity.
+Few of you will ever use Città del Guatemala, Samarcanda or Orano in a conversation in Italian (the majority of my fellow Italians don't even know their existence).
+Regarding the names I suggested to learn, keep practising and reading and these names will slowly get fixed in your brain, trust me.
+This is how I did with English.
+Also, given your pre-existing knowledge of English, the little differences (a letter or two changing) will never ever bother you.
+Take it easy guys!

 my thought is for clarity, seeing how there is a difference between the present simple we go and continuous we are going.

 We use the present simple tense when we want to talk about fixed habits or routines – things that don’t change.

 We use the present continuous to talk about actions which are happening at the present moment, but will soon finish.

 a/ad = ad is used instead of a when the following word starts with a vowel, specifically an a-.
 You can try pronouncing some of these combination when you come across them to figure out whether you want to use one or the other.
 You'll note that your choice depends entirely on whether or not you stumble over certain letters.

 a/a + article = the article isn't used in front of an unmodified city (kind of like the family member rule!) but you will find it in front of the names of some countries, rivers, mountains... it gets a bit complicated ;)